Pulasan: Habitat and distribution

-The pulasan is native to Peninsular Malaysia.
+The pulasan is native to Malay Peninsula and other parts of tropical Southeast Asia.
 Wild trees are infrequent in lowland forests around Perak, Malaysia but abundant in the Philippines at low elevations from Luzon to Mindanao.
 The tree has long been cultivated in the Malay Peninsula and Thailand; is rarely domesticated in the Philippines.
 Ochse reported that there were extensive plantings in Java only around Bogor and the villages along the railway between Bogor and the capital Jakarta.

 The tree was planted at the Trujillo Plant Propagation Station in Puerto Rico in 1926 and young trees from Java were sent to the Lancetilla Experimental Garden, Tela, Honduras, in 1927.
 The latter were said in 1945 to be doing well at Tela and fruiting moderately.
 The pulasan is little known elsewhere in the New World except in Costa Rica where it is occasionally grown and the fruits sometimes appear on the market.

 Ecology

 Like its relatives, pulasan can be propagated by seed and grafting methods.
 Grafting is a common practice among horticulturalists that often is a proactive method of preventing disease, by using healthy rootstocks.
 Though starting by seed can be successful, most producers will not use this method of propagation due to variation in gender, which causes chance in having an actual fruiting tree.

 Of the pulasan flower parts, the anther cannot open on its own; this means that the plant cannot pollinate itself.
 Certain trees will have hermaphrodite flowers, and others will have staminate flowers.
 Generally this means hermaphrodites will take on female roles as the staminates take male, in the pollination process.

 Pulasan skin is unique for its color; it offers a natural dye, one that has recently been the specimen of studies dealing with electrical conductivity and its potential in renewable energy (see OSC's).
-Unnatural dyes, such as methylene blue, are being studied today particularly due to potential environmental detriment when released into wastewater.
-In one study, pulasan peel was used among other treatments as a potential sorbent of the methylene blue.